 Overlooking the village green and set by a meandering brook, The Kings Head Inn is situated in Bledington, midway between Oxford and Stratford Upon Avon.
 A privately-owned, former 16th century cider house, the inn has been elegantly and carefully refurbished without losing any of its original charm.

 This lovely building, made from the warm Cotswold stone, dates back to 1698 and is the oldest building still standing in the village.
 A beautifully decorated country house style hotel, the Dial House offers individually designed bedrooms, some with luxury four poster beds.
-Enjoy great food in our restaurant where head chef Jamie Forman has been awarded 2 rosettes for his excellent cuisine.
+Enjoy great food in our restaurant.

 The Lygon Arms has been welcoming guests in the Cotswolds for over 400 years.
 Surrounded by the antique shops and galleries of Broadway, it is set within 3 acres of grounds.
 Dining at The Lygon Arms is provided in The Great Hall, which is decorated with suits of armour.
 A varied à la carte menu is offered to guests, or informal dining can be enjoyed at The Goblets Bistro.
 The hotel has excellent Spa facilities including a gym, spa bath, steam room, swimming pool with retractable roof and sauna.